Theatre at Westbury: History

-Radio broadcaster Frank Ford and nightclub owner Lee Guber were returning home with their wives after attending a 1954 musical performance presented in a tent.
+In 1954, Radio broadcaster Frank Ford and nightclub owner Lee Guber were returning home with their wives after attending a 1954 musical performance presented in a tent.
 After the two kept commenting on how they could improve on the show they had just seen, Ford's wife told them "Well, why don't you".
 They went ahead with the idea, leading the creation of Music Fair Enterprises, Inc. Together with Shelly Gross, a television news anchor who had become disenchanted with his profession, the three raised $100,000 to lease the Devon, Pennsylvania site of what they named the Valley Forge Music Fair, which brought in profits exceeding $50,000 in its inaugural season in 1955.

-An abandoned lime pit in Jericho, New York, a Long Island suburb of New York City, became the site of their second facility, the Westbury Music Fair.
+In 1956 they built a second facility at an abandoned lime pit in Jericho, New York, a Long Island suburb of New York City.
+They named it the Westbury Music Fair.
 The original facility was an uninsulated blue-and-beige striped tent erected in 1956 that could accommodate 1,850, one of many similar tent-based theaters that existed nationwide in the mid-1950s.
 The tent was erected for $120,000 at a central Nassau County location conveniently located near the Northern State Parkway and the Wantagh State Parkway, though it was also on an approach path for planes landing at what later became John F. Kennedy International Airport, with noise from jet engines of planes overhead occasionally drowning out performers.

 With Ford out of the picture, Gross and Guber constructed a theater on the site in 1966 that could fit 3,000 attendees.
 The new, permanent facility was a concrete building with carpeted floors and 3,000 metal director's chairs.
 Later, fully upholstered seats were installed.
 The facility was also climate controlled with heating and air conditioning.
 The building continued the theater in the round format used in the original tent, which offered clear and close views from all seats and a more intimate proximity to performers, while keeping down production costs as sets could be minimally designed.

 In its first year, which featured such performances as a production of The King and I, the theater grossed $230,000.
 By 1976, revenue had grown more than 50-fold, to $13 million.
 Ticket prices that had started at $2.50 to $4.50 when the theater opened, had climbed to an average price of $8.75 by 1976.